survivejs/react-book/manuscript/07_from_notes_to_kanban.md

 }
 ```

 If you try to edit a lane name now, you should see a console print.
-We still need some logic (ie. actions and store tweaks) to make this work.
+We still need some logic (i.e. actions and store tweaks) to make this work.
 A good starting point is to sketch out the component level logic:

 **app/components/Lane.jsx**